 The Zion Lodge

 If camping isn’t your thing, The Zion National Park Lodge operated by Xanterra Travel Collection is located three miles north on the Zion Canyon Scenic Drive.
 It’s open year-round and offers motel rooms, cabins, and suites.
 The lodge also has a gift shop and post office.
 Reservations are recommended.
-Check for availability at The Zion Lodge.

 Don’t Have an RV?
 Rent One!